BetonQuest/BetonQuest/docs/API/Legacy-API.md

 it must be also verified with `checkConditions()` method.
 You don't want your objective ignoring all conditions, right?
 When you decide that the objective is completed you should call `completeObjective()` method.
-It will fire all events for you, so you don't have to do this manually.
+It will fire all actions for you, so you don't have to do this manually.

 If the objective is a listener it will automatically be registered from BetonQuest.
 Some objectives, like the `delay` objective, starts and cancels a runnable, instead of using listeners.